Installing using conda

 Building and Installing from Source

 To build PIQP it is required to have CMake, Eigen 3.3.4+ and a compatible compiler like GCC, Clang, or Visual Studio with C++ extensions on Windows installed.
 CMake and a compatible compiler should already be installed on most systems.
+The (optional) KKT solver backend sparse_multistage needs the additional dependency Blasfeo.

 Installing Eigen